sworupkhadka/Python/day 9/readme.md

         find_highest_bidder(bids)
     elif should_continue == "yes":
         print("\n" * 20)

-Summary
+**Summary**
-Dictionaries store key-value pairs efficiently.
+-Dictionaries store key-value pairs efficiently.

-Values can be primitive types, lists, or even other dictionaries.
+-Values can be primitive types, lists, or even other dictionaries.

-Nested dictionaries and lists allow for complex, structured data.
+-Nested dictionaries and lists allow for complex, structured data.

-Looping, modifying, and accessing dictionaries is intuitive and flexible.
+-Looping, modifying, and accessing dictionaries is intuitive and flexible.

-Practical examples like student grades and bidding programs show real-world use cases.
+-Practical examples like student grades and bidding programs show real-world use cases.